(Temporary venue The United Reform Church Hall)

-About our Group We are one of the longest standing groups with a current membership of around 25.
-The attendance at most meetings is about 15 to 20.
+We are one of the longest standing groups with a current membership of around 40.
+The attendance at most meetings is 20 or so.
 The first hour usually comprises a presentation in some form.
 The subject might be a particular topic, for example ‘Ethics and Morality’; or it might be the works of some particular Philosopher or School of Philosophy.
-At 11 am we take a coffee break.
+At 11am we take a coffee break.
 Afterwards a round table discussion based on the presentation takes place.
 Little except the coffee break is certain and the leaders are always anxious to foster the maximum participation.
 We like to think we are a group of equals always open to helpful suggestions.

 Phone: 01684 563670